sovrynn/ecdo/8-FAQS/README.md

 # FAQs

 A compilation of very specific questions about the ECDO.
+Very much a work in progress.

 ## How do we know wind could be extreme, along with debris?